pekrau/jsondocdb/README.md

 # which are created using a 'with' context manager.

 with db:
-     # Add a document with a specified key.
+     # Add a document with a specified identifier.
     db["id1"] = {"key": "k1", "n": 3}

-    # Add a document, letting jsondblite set a UUID4-based key, which is returned.
+    # Add a document, letting the system set a UUID4-based identifier,
+    # which is returned.
     doc = {"key": "k2", "n": 5}
     autoid = db.add(doc)

 if db[autoid] == doc:
     print("Fetched doc is equal to previously input.")

-# Not allowed to add if the key is already in use.
+# Not allowed to add if the identifier is already in use.
 with db:
     try:
         db.add({"key": "x"}, autoid)
     except KeyError as error:
         print(error)

+# But update is allowed.
+with db:
+    db.update(autoid, {"key": "x"})

 # Find all documents having a given value at the given JSON path.
 # Tuples (id, doc) are returned.
 # No transaction is required since nothing is modified.
 found = db.search("$.key", "k1")
 print(len(found), "documents having the value 'k1' for item 'key'.")

 # Create a named index using JSONPath: documents giving one or more
 # matches with the path will be present in the index.
 with db:
     db.create_index("key_index", "$.key")
     db["in_index"] = {"key": "k3"}